Fundamentals of Basketball ft. Pistol Pete Maravich

 Pete can be considered as the father of a modern dribbling and advanced passing.
-We can`t say that behind the back or no look pass was never used before him, but we can say for sure that it was never seen as a go-to move for any other player.
+We can`t say that a behind-the-back or no-look pass was never used before him, but we can say for sure that it was never seen as a go-to move for any other player.

 Let us see the drill.

 In this drill, you will do two things very differently than the "normal" basketball demands.
 We all know that the between-the-legs dribble is done in a way that if the ball is in the right hand and we want to dribble it between the legs, we are going to step a bit forward with our left leg and the ball will end up in our left hand.
 Pistol is doing it a bit differently.
 He starts his dribble with his right hand, he is stepping forward with his right leg and he is catching the ball with his right hand again, and as the drill goes on he is stepping with his left foot forward and dribbling the ball back to the right side.
 Basically, he is doing the reverse through the legs dribble.

 Let us see the video.